 The Principal agrees and acknowledges that the judgment as to if there will be any delay or additional expense shall be made solely by the Developer, provided that if the Principal disagrees with decision of the Developer with respect to any change request, the Parties shall discuss and re-evaluate the impact, and if necessary seek a third opinion.

-The Parties acknowledge and agree that change request
+The Parties acknowledge and agree that the Developer shall be entitled to charge additional fees for change request which are significant deviations from the Specification or an addition to the Scope of Work under this Agreement.
+Such additional fee shall be agreed in writing by the Parties.

 CONFIDENTIALITY